The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs

 \subsection{W$^2$-based Estimator}

-The W$^2$-based estimator improves on the CCQE-like method through utilization of the visible hadronic invariant mass($W_{\rm vis}$) to expand the methods assumptions and include meson producing interactions.
-The initial state mass is adjusted according to the number of visible final state protons to account for the existence of multi-nucleon knockout interactions.
+The W$^2$-based estimator improves on the CCQE-like method through utilization of the visible hadronic invariant mass:

+where $E_i$ and $\textbf{p}_i$ are the total energy and 3-momentum of the $i$th visible final state particle respectively, and initial state mass is adjusted according to the number of visible final state protons ($n_p$).
+These modifications extend assumptions made by the CCQE-like method to account for the existence of meson producing and multi-nucleon knockout interactions.
 The expression for the estimated energy $\left(E^{W^2}_{\rm est}\right)$ is:

-where $n_p$ is the number of visible protons in the final state and $W_{\rm vis}$ is the visible hadronic invariant mass.
 This method is only applied to final states with at least one visible proton.